 Connection Map¶

 The Connection Map provides an interactive visualization of your infrastructure network topology.
-Assets appear as nodes, and connections as edges, showing how data flows at the infrastructure level.
+Assets appear as nodes and connections as edges, showing how data flows at the infrastructure level.
+Use it to explore dependencies, trace connection paths, and export diagrams for architecture documentation.

 Where to find it¶

-Navigate to IT Operations → Connection Map to open the visualization.
+Navigate to IT Landscape > Connection Map to open the visualization.

 Permissions: You need at least applications:reader to view the map.